SP-Packages/depkit/README.md

 }
 ```

-If no --config option is provided, `depkit` will look for .depkit.json in the project root by default.
+If no --config option is provided, `depkit` will look for `depkit.json` or `.depkit.json` in the project root by default.

 ## **📜 Commands Overview**